-100.20 DISCIPLINARY PROCEEDINGS
+100.12 DISCIPLINARY PROCEEDINGS

-- 100.20.1 The Board may reprimand a certified operator, and/or suspend or revoke the certificate of any certified operator who violates the requirements of this regulation, including, but not limited to the following: - failing to exercise reasonable care and judgment consistent with the operator's level of certification and degree of responsibility for the operation of a water or wastewater facility; - (b) failing to properly perform and/or supervise activities pertinent to controlling the operation of a water or wastewater facility, including, but not limited to the tasks described in section 100.15 of this regulation; - (c) willfully or negligently violating, causing, or allowing the violation of this regulation, 5 CCR 1003-2; the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11; the Colorado Discharge Permit System Regulation, 5 CCR 1002-61, or a discharge permit issued thereunder; or any other relevant regulations; - (d) submitting false or misleading information on any document provided to the Department, Division, Board, or designee of the Board; - (e) using fraud or deception in the course of employment as a certified operator; - (f) failing to conform with minimum standards of performance of a certified operator's duty; - (g) engaging in dishonest conduct during an examination; - (h) obtaining a certificate through fraud, deceit, or the submission of materially inaccurate application information; - (i) representing oneself as holding a valid operator's certificate after the expiration, suspension, or revocation of the certificate; or
+- 100.12.1 The Division shall investigate any instances of possible misconduct by certified operators or certified operators in responsible charge.
+The Division shall present the results of the investigation and its recommendations for any disciplinary action, including reprimand or suspension or revocation of a certificate, to the Board in accordance with section 24-4-104, C.R.S. - 100.12.2 Certified Operators In accordance with the procedures in sections 24-4-104 and 105, C.R.S., the Board may reprimand a certified operator, and/or suspend or revoke the certificate of any certified operator who violates the requirements of this regulation, including, but not limited to the following: - failing to exercise reasonable care and judgment consistent with the operator's level of certification and degree of responsibility for the operation of a water or wastewater facility; - (b) failing to properly perform and/or supervise activities pertinent to controlling the operation of a water or wastewater facility, including, but not limited to the tasks described in section 100.10 of this regulation; - (c) willfully or negligently violating, causing, or allowing the violation of this regulation, 5 CCR 1003-2; the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11; the Colorado Discharge Permit System Regulations, 5 CCR 1002-61, or a discharge permit issued thereunder; or any other relevant regulations;

-- (j) when acting in the capacity of a certified operator, behaving in a threatening, intimidating, demeaning or similar manner in verbal or written communications or in interactions with the public, the regulated community or regulators. - 100.20.2 The Board may reprimand a certified operator in responsible charge, and/or suspend or revoke the certificate of any certified operator in responsible charge, who: - (a) fails to meet the requirements of a certified operator in responsible charge as defined in section 100.16 of this regulation; and/or - (b) willfully or negligently causes, instructs, or allows any other person or operator under his or her charge, direction, or supervision to act in a manner inconsistent with a certified operator's duties and obligations as described in section 100.15 or other relevant parts of this regulation, or to act in a manner inconsistent with the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11; the Colorado Discharge Permit System Regulation, 5 CCR 1002-61; or a discharge permit issued thereunder; or any other relevant regulations. - 100.20.3 The Division shall investigate any instances of possible misconduct by certified operators or certified operators in responsible charge.
-The Division shall present the results of the investigation and its recommendations for any disciplinary action, including reprimand or suspension or revocation of a certificate, to the Board in accordance with section 24-4-104, C.R.S. - 100.20.4 Reprimand
+- (d) submitting false or misleading information on any document provided to the Department, Division, Board, or contractor of the Board; - (e) using fraud or deception in the course of employment as a certified operator; - (f) failing to conform with minimum standards of performance of a certified operator's duty; - (g) engaging in dishonest conduct during an examination; - (h) obtaining a certificate through fraud, deceit, or the submission of materially inaccurate application information; - (i) representing oneself as holding a valid operator's certificate after the expiration, suspension, or revocation of the certificate; or - (j) when acting in the capacity of a certified operator, behaving in a threatening, intimidating, demeaning or similar manner in verbal or written communications or in interactions with the public, the regulated community or regulators. - 100.12.3 Certified Operators in Responsible Charge In accordance with the procedures in sections 24-4-104 and 105, C.R.S., the Board may reprimand a certified operator in responsible charge, and/or suspend or revoke the certificate of any certified operator in responsible charge, who: - (a) fails to meet the requirements of a certified operator in responsible charge as defined in section 100.11; and/or - (b) willfully or negligently causes, instructs, or allows any other person or operator under his or her charge, direction, or supervision to act in a manner inconsistent with a certified operator's duties and obligations as described in section 100.10 or other relevant parts of this regulation, or to act in a manner inconsistent with any other relevant regulations or permits.

+100.12.4 Reprimand